Last weekend I got to go shopping by myself.

 As a mother of small children, do you know how precious that time was?

 I was actually able to browse around and go into stores with breakable merchandise.
 It was so liberating and SO INSPIRING!!!

 A direct result of that shopping trip was this project . . . my knockoff West Elm Brass Base Terrarium.

 West Elm’s Brass Base Terrariums are beautiful.
 They come in two sizes – small and large – and are priced at $29.50 (small) and $59 (large).
 The interesting thing about the West Elm terrarium is that it looks like the bowl is almost tipped on its side, as opposed to being straight up (like mine).
 West Elm also sells the succulents to go inside of the terrarium at $12.50 a pop.

 I love the low-maintenance nature of succulents and I wanted one of these terrariums.
 But I wasn’t about to lug one around the mall with me, nor was I about to pay $42 for a terrarium and one succulent.
 So yeah, I decided to try making one myself.

 West Elm’s terrarium definitely looks nicer.
 But I think mine is okay, too.
 And for just $7 all in (like, with the plants), I’ll take it.
 And since my glass bowls aren’t tipped on their side, these can be used for taller plants as well.
 Bonus!

-- Mini glass bowl from Dollar Tree
+- Small glass bowl vase

 - 4×6 piece of wood, cut to size